-Scholars can now access revolutionary-era maps of Connecticut and other colonies from leading cartographic collections around the world with one search.
+Scholars can now access revolutionary-era maps from leading cartographic collections around the world with one search.
 The American Revolution Portal features maps from the French and Indian War (1754-1763) to the early days of the new republic.
 The collection focuses on maps of European colonies in North America and the Atlantic world.
 Users can download them for research or classroom use.

 The Leventhal Map Center partnered with institutions such as the British Library, Library of Congress, American Antiquarian Society, and Harvard University to digitize their maps and make them searchable.
 This year, the National Endowment for the Humanities awarded the Leventhal Map Center a grant that will facilitate the addition of new collections and digital tools to the American Revolution Portal.